nixworks/public/news/2012/06/12/README.md

 ##### Israel
 ### [Israeli lawmakers dedicate a session of parliament to possible commemorations of the Armenian genocide, now that relations with Turkey have deteriorated since Israel killed nine Turks in international waters of the Mediterranean Sea in 2010. ](/news/2012/06/12/israeli-lawmakers-dedicate-a-session-of-parliament-to-possible-commemorations-of-the-armenian-genocide-now-that-relations-with-turkey-have.md)
-_Context: Armenian genocide, Gaza flotilla raid, Israel, Mediterranean Sea, Turkey, international waters_
+_Context: Armenian genocide, Gaza flotilla raid, Israel, Mediterranean Sea, Turkish, international waters_

 ##### London
 ### [Six flood warnings and 42 flood alerts remain in place in London and South East England. ](/news/2012/06/12/six-flood-warnings-and-42-flood-alerts-remain-in-place-in-london-and-south-east-england.md)